United States National Maritime Day

-National Maritime Day is a United States holiday created to recognize the maritime industry.
+National Maritime Day is a United States federal observance created to recognize the maritime industry.
 It is observed on May 22, the date in 1819 that the American steamship Savannah set sail from Savannah, Georgia on the first ever transoceanic voyage under steam power.
 The holiday was created by the United States Congress on May 20, 1933.

 On May 22, 2002, the Military Sealift Command observed National Maritime Day with a memorial service held in Washington, DC.
 Rear Adm.
 David L. Brewer III, Commander, Military Sealift Command, and Gordon R. England, Secretary of the Navy, tossed a wreath into the Anacostia River at the Washington Navy Yard in honor of fallen mariners.

 In 2013, National Maritime Day was celebrated with family picnics and boat tours at the Port of San Diego, and with maritime career fairs in Seattle and the Port of Baltimore, as well as with traditional memorial ceremonies.